astoreyai/ai_scientist/tutorials/08_grant_proposals/README.md

 - Document training plan to acquire skills
 ```

-**✓ Checkpoint**: Anticipate critiques and address proactively in application.
+**Checkpoint**: Anticipate critiques and address proactively in application.

 ---